api3dao/old-api3-docs/docs/airnode/v0.2/reference/specifications/airnode-abi-specifications.md

 }
 ```

-we would to do this in our requester contract as:
+you would do this in a requester contract as:

 ```solidity
 bytes memory parameters = abi.encode(